Stateful Behaviour

 method raises the event, and the SetActive(bool value)

 method resets its internal state.
-You can bind it, and then inject it wherever you need it, so that you can call the Trigger()
+You can bind it and then inject it wherever you need it, allowing you to call the Trigger()

-method as a consequence of clicking the Escape
+method as a consequence of clicking the "Escape" button.

-The same effect as above can be achieved with the PrototypeCondition.
+The same effect as described above can also be achieved using the PrototypeCondition.

 using AlchemyBow.Core.States.Prototyping;